An armpit detox is a very important part of self care, especially if you are making a move to natural deodorant or DIY varieties.

 - Drink more water

 - Eat foods rich in calcium, fruits, veggies

 An armpit detox is one of many ways you can reduce sweat and smell less – and is a very important part of self care, especially if you are making a move to natural deodorant or DIY varieties.

-You need to detox before you take the natural deodorant route, because you need to purge what’s lurking underneath, for the DIY varieties to work effectively.
+You need to an armpit detox before you take the natural deodorant route.
+That’s because you need to purge what’s lurking underneath, for the DIY varieties to work effectively.

 If you are new to using natural deodorant, you may need to do a gentle detox to speed up the adjustment period.
 To do a detox, you will need:

 - Mix those ingredients together in a plastic or glass bowl (not metal) and spread a thin layer over your arms.